apigee/apigeecli/README.md

 List all developer apps in an org

-Optional parameters:
-* `--expand -x` : `true` or `false` - Optional.
-Returns an expanded list of apps for the organization.
-* `--count -c` - Optional.
-Number of app ids to return.
-Default is 10000

 ```
 apigeeapi apps list -o org
 ```

+Parameters
+The following parameters are supported.
+See Common Reference for a list of additional parameters.

+* `--org -o` (required) Apigee organization name
+* `--expand -x` (optional) Returns an expanded list of apps for the organization.
+* `--count -c` (optional) Number of app ids to return.

 ### <a name ="getapp"/> get